castrorazo/EMBSYS310-assignment01-/assignment1_problems1-3.md

 -   [x] What is an embedded system you would like to investigate?
  * One fascinating embedded system to me is energy management system.
 One that includes the incoming grid power, a generator, an ESS, solar panels, and discharges to your electric car.
 -   [x] Describe how you think it works
- * Rudamentary systems with just a backup generator need a basic ATS system.
-However when you have mutiple incoming sources, and potential high power loads this isn't the case.
-You need some type of MID, and that device requires a lot of embedded systems.
+ * Basic home energy systems with just a backup generator need a basic ATS(Automatic Transfer Switch).
+However, when you have mutiple incoming power sources, and potential high power output loads this isn't the case.
+You need some type of MID(Microgrid Interconnect Device), which requires a lot of embedded systems.
+These are very complex devices that  my current company actually tried designing one for a year, before the renewable energy group got dissolved.
+It works by monotoring and controlling all of the inputs/outputs coming from it, and to be able to use energy as efficiently as possible.
 - [x] What design challenges and constraints does it present?
-* There are a lot of contraints such as: power management laws, power requirements for loads like electric cars, noise supression laws on the incoming power from generators since they're highly inductive, power ratings on releasing power back to the grid, etc.
+* There are a lot of contraints such as: power management laws, power requirements for loads like electric cars, noise supression laws on the incoming power from generators since they're highly inductive, power ratings on releasing power back to the grid (grid compliance), and it has to have safety measures .

 ### Problem 2